-The Company is party to a \$50.0 million Bridge Loan Warehousing Credit and Security Agreement (the "BAML Facility") with Bank of America, N.A.
-Under the BAML Facility, the Company may obtain advances secured by eligible commercial mortgage loans collateralized by healthcare facilities and other multifamily properties.
+The Company is party to a \$125.0 million Bridge Loan Warehousing Credit and Security Agreement (the "BAML Facility") with Bank of America, N.A.
+Under the BAML Facility, the Company may obtain advances secured by eligible commercial mortgage loans collateralized by multifamily properties.
 Bank of America, N.A. may approve the loans on which advances are made under the BAML Facility in its sole discretion.
-The Company may request individual loans under the BAML Facility through May 26, 2016.
+In August 2016, the Company amended and restated the existing BAML Facility to increase the facility's commitment size from \$50.0 million to \$125.0 million.
+The Company also amended the BAML Facility so that the Company may obtain advances secured by eligible commercial mortgage loans collateralized by general and affordable multifamily properties.
+In May 2016, the Company amended the BAML Facility to extend the period during which the Company may request individual loans under the facility to May 25, 2017.
 Individual advances under the BAML Facility generally have a two-year maturity, subject to one 12-month extension at the Company's option upon the satisfaction of certain conditions and applicable extension fees being paid.
-The BAML Facility is fully guaranteed by the Company and a subsidiary of the Company has pledged its equity interest in the Company's subsidiary, ACRC Lender B LLC, to secure the obligations under the BAML Facility.
-The final maturity date of individual loans under the BAML Facility is May 26, 2019.
+In addition, in May 2016, the final maturity date of individual loans under the BAML Facility was extended to May 25, 2020.
 Advances under the BAML Facility accrue interest at a per annum rate equal to one-month LIBOR plus a spread ranging from 2.25% to 2.75% depending upon the type of asset securing such advance.
-The BAML Facility contains mandatory prepayment events with respect to individual advances if certain specified coverage ratio or other credit based tests are not met with respect to the related eligible assets.
 The Company incurs a non-utilization fee of 12.5 basis points on the average daily available balance of the BAML Facility.
-For the year ended December 31, 2015, the Company incurred a non-utilization fee of \$37 thousand.
-See Note 21 included in these consolidated financial statements for a subsequent event related to the BAML Facility.
+For the years ended December 31, 2016 and 2015, the Company incurred a non-utilization fee of \$52 thousand and \$37 thousand, respectively.

 The BAML Facility contains various affirmative and negative covenants and provisions regarding events of default that are applicable to the Company and certain of the Company's subsidiaries, which are normal and customary for similar financing facilities, including the following: (a) limitations on the incurrence of additional indebtedness or liens, (b) limitations on how borrowed funds may be used, (c) limitations on certain distributions and dividend payments following a default or event of default, (d) limitations on dispositions of assets and (e) prohibitions of certain change of control events.
-The agreements governing the BAML Facility also impose certain covenants on the Company, including the following: (i) maintaining a ratio of total debt to tangible net worth of not more than 4.00 to 1.00, (ii) maintaining a ratio of recourse debt to tangible net worth of not more than 3.00 to 1.00, (iii) maintaining a tangible net worth of at least 80% of the Company's net worth as of September 30, 2013, plus 80% of the net cash proceeds raised in equity issuances by the Company after September 30, 2013, (iv) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12-month period ending on the last date of the applicable reporting period of at least 1.25 to 1.00, (v) limitations on mergers, consolidations, transfers of assets and similar transactions and (vi) maintaining its status as a REIT.
-As of December 31, 2015, the Company was in compliance in all material respects with the terms of the BAML Facility.
+The agreements governing the BAML Facility also impose certain covenants on the Company, including the following: (i) maintaining a ratio of total debt to tangible net worth of not more than 4.00 to 1.00, (ii) maintaining a ratio of recourse debt to tangible net worth of not more than 3.00 to 1.00, (iii) maintaining a tangible net worth of at least 80% of the Company's net worth as of September 30, 2013, plus 80% of the net cash proceeds raised in equity issuances by the Company after September 30, 2013, (iv) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12 -month period ending on the last date of the applicable reporting period of at least 1.25 to 1.00, (v) limitations on mergers, consolidations, transfers of assets and similar transactions and (vi) maintaining its status as a REIT.
+As of December 31, 2016, the Company was in compliance with all financial covenants of the BAML Facility.